lmullen/lincolnmullen.com/content/courses/clio1.2022/index.md

 - Omeka collection (5%).
 Using the class [Omeka S](https://omeka.org/s/) installation, create about ten items in Omeka.
 As necessary, you will have to define the metadata fields that are worth tracking about your item.
 In general, items should have both metadata (e.g., cataloging information about the item) and the data itself (i.e., a digital surrogate for the item).
 Work with one or two other members of the class to create collections that gather together multiple people's items.

 - Scholarly website (10%).
 This assignment will take more than a week's worth of work and will be covered in more than one class, so it is worth more than the others.
+It can be submitted any time before the last day of class.
 Create a scholarly website.
 Most likely this will be a website for yourself, but it might also be one for an organization, a project, or the like.
 The website should be hosted on your own domain, using your Reclaim Hosting website.
 You should create it using the [Hugo static site generator](https://gohugo.io).
 You will have to acquire a basic understanding of HTML, CSS, perhaps JavaScript, Git/GitHub, and command line programs to create this site.
 You will also have to prepare the content that you want to publish on your site.

 - Podcast recording (5%).
 Write the script, record the audio, and edit it down to an episode of five minutes or less.
 The podcast episodes will be thematically linked for each person in the class.
 My best idea is to do episodes on "Archival Stories," where we each tell our most compelling five minute story about something we've found in our research.
 But as a class we might come up with something a lot better.